eitanmdk/bot_mdk/README.md

 # bot mdk
-a bot stupid on discord idk why but is fun
+a bot i did so far a lot of time ago that is like a little stupid but is nice if you run it... litteraly is one of the worst